Can I Sue Uber for Emotional Distress After an Accident?

 Picture this: It’s Saturday night and you are leaving your favorite local restaurant.
 You plan to Uber back home after meeting up with friends.
 You book a car, and within no time, your Uber is waiting for you.
 All seems well until your Uber driver starts to exhibit signs of reckless driving.
-He’s speeding, being aggressive towards other drivers, and leaving you feeling uneasy.
+He’s speeding, being aggressive toward other drivers, and leaving you feeling uneasy.
 Then it happens, you’re in a car accident.
 Not only do you have physical injuries, but emotional trauma as well.

 With more Americans opting for rideshare transportation, it’s no wonder that we’re seeing services like Uber and Lyft accounting for a percentage of total traffic accidents and fatalities.
 In a 2018 study by the University of Chicago and Rice University, it was found that rideshare services such as Uber and Lyft actually make up a two to three percent increase in traffic fatalities since 2011.
 So this begs the question — when Uber drivers crash, or if I’m in an accident in an Uber, can I sue for emotional distress?